Back to stories

 “Since I’m working with engineers and data scientists, you’ll see me in the back writing down notes.
 If we have time during the meeting, I’ll ask.
 If we don’t, I’ll ask my manager or a peer after the meeting.
 If they don’t know, I’ll Google it,” Christian said.
 “It gives me more energy and keeps me engaged in what I’m doing.”

-These are practices that he preaches to the Year Up interns that he mentors at LinkedIn.
-This year, he is taking that mentorship role a step further as he directly supervises his own Year Up intern.
-As part of the company’s commitment to creating economic opportunity for every member of the workforce, LinkedIn first partnered with Year Up in 2011.
-Since then, the company has hosted more than 195 Year Up interns and hired more than 85 graduates.
-Today, LinkedIn requests more than 45 interns per year and leverages Year Up talent at locations across the country.
+These are practices that he preaches to the Year Up United interns that he mentors at LinkedIn.
+This year, he is taking that mentorship role a step further as he directly supervises his own Year Up United intern.
+As part of the company’s commitment to creating economic opportunity for every member of the workforce, LinkedIn first partnered with Year Up United in 2011.
+Since then, the company has hosted more than 195 Year Up United interns and hired more than 85 graduates.
+Today, LinkedIn requests more than 45 interns per year and leverages Year Up United talent at locations across the country.

 “I tell them to always be consistent about their follow-ups, to speak up, to introduce themselves and get out of their shells,” Christian said.
 “When I first started, I was timid.
 Everyone had gone to these Ivy League schools and I hadn’t been fortunate enough to go to school.
 I realized everyone is a normal person.
 The culture at LinkedIn is amazing, and I love to share my stories with the interns coming in.
 If I was able to do it when I thought I couldn’t, what’s the difference between you and me?
 Nothing.
 We’re just at different points of life.
 Keep trying really hard because you’re going to get there."

 “We don’t just look to meet expectations.
-We try to go and exceed expectations,” Christian said of his fellow Year Up interns.
+We try to go and exceed expectations,” Christian said of his fellow Year Up United interns.
 “A lot of supervisors are starting to realize that we want to go above and beyond.
 I’m very proud of it.”